Institute for the Study of the Jewish Question

 The Institute for the Study of the Jewish Question (Institut zum Studium der Judenfrage) was founded in 1934 and was affiliated with the Reich Ministry of Propaganda under Joseph Goebbels.
 In 1939 the institution was called "Anti-Semitic Action" (Antisemitische Aktion) and from 1942 "Anti-Jewish Action" (Antijüdische Aktion).

 The institute was founded in 1934 by Eberhard Taubert on behalf of the Reich Propaganda Ministry.
-Originally, the institute was to be a joint research center against Judaism, Freemasonry and liberalism, but soon the tasks were separated.
-From the beginning, the Propaganda Ministry tried to camouflage the institute's affiliation with the government, since negative foreign policy consequences were feared.
+Originally, the institute was to be a joint research center against Judaism, Freemasonry and liberalism, but the tasks were separated.
+From the beginning, the Propaganda Ministry tried to camouflage the institute's affiliation with the government over fear of negative foreign policy consequences.